kotopes1/crypto-hardware-wallet/README.md

 ---

+## Data Schema

+ * [Dbdiagram.io](https://dbdiagram.io/home) is a free online database diagraming tool for developers and data analysts.
+It uses a code-based user interface, and you can create up to 10 diagrams for free.
+---

 ## Design

 The home page has a fixed nav-bar header with a search bar, as well as drop-down menus for customers to navigate through products.
 Account sign-up and login details are also available with shopping bag and shop now button.